AuburnSounds/Dplug/README.md

 Yes.
 See simple-mono-synth example.

-- Am I forced to use the PBR graphics system?
+- Am I forced to use the PBR rendering system?

-No. There are people making [plug-ins with Dplug without using PBR](http://www.modernmetalproduction.com/product/m4-multiband-compressor-vst-au/).
+No. You can make [plug-ins with Dplug without using PBR](http://www.modernmetalproduction.com/product/m4-multiband-compressor-vst-au/).
 How it works is that the physical channel is just filled with 0.
 Doing that requires a set of custom widgets, which you can find in `dplug:flat-widgets`.

-- How do I build plugins for OS X?

-You need to use the `dplug-build` program in the `tools`directory.
-This tool creates Mac bundles and Universal Binaries as needed.
-Like most D programs, you can build it by typing `dub`.

 - What is the oldest supported Windows version?

 Windows Vista.
-Users report plug-ins made with both DMD and LDC work on Windows XP.
-But XP isn't officially supported by D compilers.
+Windows XP isn't officially supported by D compilers.

 - What is the oldest supported OS X version?